mgargard/mgargard-researchers/Readme.md

 `author` Applied to a div tag.
 Representation for a sepecific researcher.

+`publications` Applied to a div tag.
+List of all publications - in the system, for a search or filter, or for a given researcher.

 ## Rel attribute values

 1. `homepage` Applied to an A tag.
 A reference to the application homepage/starting URI.